workshopper/learnyoureact/exercises/props_from_server/problem.en.md

 module.exports = TodoBox;
 ```

-Next, change code of server.
+Next, we'll change the code on our server, `program.js`.
+Specifically, we'll change the
-Change callback function of `app.use()`.
+callback function of `app.use()` and pass it a `data` variable.
-After that, make variable `data`, and define JSON which `title` is "Shopping", and `detail` is the third command line argument and which `title` is "Hair cut", and `detail` is the fourth command line argument in the variable.

-*NOTE* the second command line argument is port number.
-You can use the usage of command line argument, which is written in somewhere of the code.

 ```